 This course is designed to provide students with a fundamental understanding of the UNIX operating system environment.
-Students successfully completing this course will be able to execute common Unix commands and utilities; and accomplish basic system tasks such as navigating the file system, applying file system security, managing user accounts, installing and configuring user software, using the printing environment, and managing the resources of a basic Unix system.
+Students successfully completing this course will be able to execute common Unix commands and utilities; and accomplish system tasks such as navigating the file system, applying file system security, managing user accounts, using the printing environment, and utilizing the resources of a basic Unix system.
 2 hrs. lecture, 3 hrs. lab/wk.